 In Washington, Kaptur fought vigorously to win a seat on the House Appropriations Committee.
 Today she is the ranking member on the Energy and Water Appropriations Subcommittee, which is fitting given that the Ninth District hugs the Lake Erie coastline from Cleveland to Toledo.

 Congresswoman Kaptur also is the first Democratic woman ever to serve on the powerful Defense Subcommittee.
 There, she is a strong advocate for national security, energy independence and adequate support for the armed forces.

-She is also a member of the Financial Services Subcommittee.
-Earlier in her congressional career, she served on the Banking Committee.
+She is also a member of the Homeland Security Subcommittee.
+Earlier in her congressional career, she served on the Appropriations Financial Services Subcommittee as well as the Banking Committee.
 She served on the Budget Committee as recently as the 112th Congress.